sgneha/letsConnect/Process followed.md

 • In route/profile we have to make lot of routes first lets create GET to get our(based on userid in the token) profile then route (Post) to create a profile.
 • Bring in model Profile and User
 • Use middleware auth as its protected route will need token
-• we need to populate name and user also so will user populate method(first arg is name of the model from where to populate,array of feilds that has to be populated)
+• we need to populate name and user also so will use populate method(first arg is name of the model from where to populate,array of feilds that has to be populated)
-• hitting url get ``` http://localhost:5000/api/profile/me``` now gives response 'no token ' and with login user token it gives msg 'no profile'
+• hitting url get `http://localhost:5000/api/profile/me` now gives response 'no token ' and with login user token it gives msg 'no profile'
 • Next Will create route for creation of profile

 ##### Create & update profile one route